Don’t touch these poisonous plants!

 Other Urushiol Plants

-There are many other plants that contain urushiol that make up the Sumac family, such as Mango tree, Rengas tree, Lacquer tree, the shell of the cashew nut, and Ginkgo biloba.
+Many other plants in the Sumac family contain urushiols, such as Mango tree, Rengas tree, Lacquer tree, the shell of the cashew nut, and Ginkgo biloba.
 While these are less common or nonexistent in the U.S., you should know how to identify these plants if you are planning to hike in an area where they are known to grow.

 Stinging nettle is another plant that can cause contact dermatitis.
 While the reaction is mild compared to the plants above, it can still produce blisters.

 If you ever hike in the southeastern part of the U.S., you’ll almost certainly encounter stinging nettle, a perennial unbranched upright shrub, 2 – 4 feet tall with needle-covered leaves.
 It produces small stunning whitish flowers in the summer.
 If you touch the leaves, the stinging hairs will get into your skin and create a burning sensation and itching.
 Some people also develop blisters.

 Stinging nettle has a long history of medicinal and culinary use.
 The young leaves offer excellent nutrition and can be eaten if cooked (cooking inactivates the poisonous effect).
 If you can positively identify it, try eating the young leaves of stinging nettle on your next thru-hike.
 Pick the smaller leaves (less than 6″ tall) and use gloves when picking and handling them.
 The leaves have a flavor similar to spinach and are high in calcium, iron, vitamin A & vitamin C.

 Found: Moist and shady areas across the U.S.

 - “Leaves of three, let it be” is a common way to remember what poison ivy & poison oak look like; however, there are many other 3 leaflet plants which are harmless; if you blindly followed this, you could miss out on plants with edible berries, such as strawberries and raspberries!